"The Truth is..." Journaling to Heal

 What are the things you haven’t said?

 With the piece of paper in my hand that said “My Truth”, I started to write.
 Things that were true to me that I had never actually expressed.
 Those things that badger me in the back of my mind all day but I have continued to block them out.
-The first couple of things that I wrote actually seemed unrelated to my breakup.
+The first couple of things that I wrote actually seemed unrelated to my sadness.
 They were things about me.
 Things that I really never wanted to say but knew they were true.
 The first one I wrote was “I feel so vain.”
 I had never said that to myself before but I sometimes felt that way.
 I would block that thought out immediately if I felt it.

 Anything and everything came out.
 Like a stream of consciousness.
 Things that were unrelated and also related.
 My fears, what I was afraid would happen, memories, nightmares, what I felt deep down inside and most importantly, My Truth.
 It was like someone had a rope and was pulling little things out of my throat so that I was empty and able to focus and see what’s really there.
 These were the things that were holding me back from finding peace within myself.
 The things that were stopping the healing process because they were stuck in my way to really see who I was.